valrive/Movies/pull_request_template.md

 > Code should be optimized for readability.
 Attach some custom style guide or reference some. i.e.:

-In order to sanitize coding standards, please follow [this style guide]([https://dev.to/basementdevs/be-a-better-developer-with-these-git-good-practices-2dim]).
+In order to sanitize coding standards, please follow [this style guide](https://dev.to/basementdevs/be-a-better-developer-with-these-git-good-practices-2dim).

+## General steps for completing this pull request

+Please review the [guidelines for contributing](CONTRIBUTING.md) to this repository.

 ## Done checklist